 No, it’s not something you add to the wash to get out those pesky grass stains you used to get playing touch football.
 Nor is it a St. Patty’s day breath-freshener.
 Greenwash is what happens to you when you succumb to a developer who promises you a “green” house in a sustainable community, only to move in and find the Chinese wallboard smells like rotten eggs.

 Unfortunately there are some builders and developers who are free with the terms “green” or sustainable.
 But luckily there are several new standards that you can use to evaluate those green claims.
 Perhaps the most important is The National Green Building Standard™, recently approved by the American National Standards Institute (ANSI).
 The new Standard applies to all residential construction work including single-family homes, apartments and condos, land development and remodeling and renovation.
-It defines what green practices can be incorporated into residential development and construction and how home owners can operate and maintain their green homes.
+It defines frequently asked question like, how much does artifical grass cost?
+What green practices can be incorporated into residential development?
+And construction and how home owners can operate and maintain their green homes.
 Having a national standard in place helps consumers and builders systematically evaluate “green” claims made for their new homes.

 The National Association of Home Builders is enthusiastic about the new standard.
 “The standard provides home builders and remodelers with a much more expansive third-party rating system that they can use to achieve green certification under NAHBGreen and the National Green Building Certification Program,” said Mike Luzier, CEO of the NAHB Research Center.
 The NAHB praised the flexibility of the National Green Building Standard because of its flexibility – it allows home builders and home buyers options based on climate, geography, style preferences, and budget.